-Leb-i Derya in Beyoğlu was one of Istanbul's first rooftop establishments and remains among the most beloved.
+Leb-i Derya in Beyoğlu was one of Istanbul's first rooftop establishments and still remains among the most beloved.
 Here, you and your guests can indulge in flavorful main dishes like lamb shish paired with plums and a pomegranate molasses or pistachio-crusted salmon with a side of lavender-dill tabouleh and mango cream.
-If you would rather be on the water than seated high above it, close the deal with the exceptional cuisine and view of the Bosphorus Bridge at Rumelihisari Iskele, a traditional fish house.
-To go all-out on the last evening of your event, take a private boat to Maiden’s Tower, a structure built 2,500 years ago as a naval watchtower which was later converted into a lighthouse.
-Today it serves as both a restaurant and a Turkish symbol of love.
+If you would rather be on the water than seated high above it, close the deal with the exceptional cuisine and view of the Bosphorus Bridge at Et Cetera on the Bosphorus, where the charcoal grilled meat will be the star of the night.
+To go all-out on the last evening of your event, take a private boat to Maiden’s Tower, a structure built over 2,500 years ago as a naval watchtower, and later converted into a lighthouse.
+Today it serves as both a restaurant and a Turkish symbol of love and prosperity.

 Tour the old city

 Inspire your colleagues to build thriving professional relationships with visits to the historical sites that together formed the hub of the Byzantine Empire.
-Start at the ancient Hippodrome, the site of many a high-stakes chariot race and political riot, then marvel at the fruits of ancient labor at the Hagia Sophia Museum, originally built by Emperor Justinianos in the sixth century.
-Fast-forward about 10 centuries by visiting the Ottoman Topkapı Palace, Sultan Ahmet’s Blue Mosque and the Süleymaniye Mosque, before stopping to admire the east-meets-west architecture and decoration at the Dolmabahçe Palace, built in the mid-19th century.
+Start at the ancient Hippodrome, the site of many a high-stakes chariot races and political riots, then marvel at the fruits of ancient labor at the Hagia Sophia, originally built by Emperor Constantine the Great.
+Fast-forward about 10 Centuries by visiting the Ottoman Topkapı Palace, Sultan Ahmet’s Blue Mosque and the Süleymaniye Mosque, before stopping to admire the east-meets-west architecture and decoration at the Dolmabahçe Palace, built in the mid-19th century.